 The Architecture League of New York has picked the winners of its annual Emerging Voices Awards.
 Each the year the League chooses eight practitioners from the United States, Canada, and Mexico through an invited, juried portfolio competition.
 This year’s winners include three firms from Mexico.
-The rest are based on the East Coast of the U.S. The winners will be giving lectures about their work in New York City throughout the month of March.
+The rest are based on the East Coast of the U.S. The winners will be giving

 The Material Ecology studio is concerned not just with craft and computation, but also with esthetics.
 “The moment we generate a choice between beauty and utility is the moment we compromise our calling as designers,” said Oxman.
 This belief in technology is common in the history of MIT.
 In the past, the issue of combining design with material was achieved through craft and labor.
 Digital fabrication allows, in Oxman’s words, the “automation of large-scale geometrically complex and materially sophisticated processes.”
 As an example of this, she pointed to CNC weaving of carbon-fiber structures or 6-axes variable density concrete printing, which, she said, “combine the ability to tailor material properties inherent in craft with the power of programming and automation in architectural scales.”